 5050 E. Red Rock Road.
 It took Dr. Copenhaver three years to blast the driveway into the hillside and another 12 years to finish building the castle.
 He had help from locals who bartered dental care in exchange for working alongside him.
 He also donated money to missionaries who helped with the building.

 Copenhaver moved into the maid quarters in 1978 with building not quite completed.
 Completed in 1979 he had an opulent completion party that began a series of yearly bachelor parties.

 Weddings and parties!
-Press parties with open bar and spreads of food became the common occurrence at the castle.
+Press parties with open bar and spreads of food became a common occurrence at the castle.
 A radio personality, Preston Westmoreland, states “It was like something out of the Playboy Mansion.”
 “Celebrities like Sylvester Stallone, Stevie Nicks, and Reba McEntier visited”- AZCentral

 Tours helped pay kingly bills bringing in $80,000 a year.

-Dr. Copenhaven lost his dream castle in 1988 due to bankruptcy from a million dollar IRS audit.
+Dr. Copenhaven lost his dream castle in 1988 due to bankruptcy from a million-dollar IRS audit.
 Up for sale at 7 million, offered 5 million, he held out for a better price that never came.